 • Change the InternalElement directly.
 Here, every operation (add, change, delete) is possible as long as it does not violate a rule from the OPC UA standard.
 However, in these cases, the original instance is not kept.

 • Convert the InternalElement to an SUC, make the SUC a subclass of the SUC from which the InternalElement was created, and make an instance from this new SUC for further editing.
-This allows keeping the original InternalElement as an SUC in the type system.
+This allows the original InternalElement to be kept as an SUC in the type system.
 If this is done repeatedly, an instantiation step is followed by an SUC-conversion step, and the work history is available in the derivation chain of the modelled SUCs.

 If an ObjectType, VariableType, DataType, or ReferenceType is used in an OPC UA FX Information Model that is not defined in the libraries listed in Annex B, Annex C, Annex D, and Annex E, a definition of the object type, variable type, data type, or reference type shall exist in an OPC UA FX Library, and this library shall be included in the Descriptor.
 The OPC UA FX AML Core Libraries are those libraries defined in this document.